bgenev/impulse-xdr/README.md

 ```

 ## Enter your system's configuration values
-Then cd into /opt/impulse and modify the values in impulse.conf.
+cd into /opt/impulse and modify the values in impulse.conf.
 Use your system's values for IP_MANAGER and HOST_INTERFACE.

 To get the IP and interface: